-The fifth and final step of Emotion Coaching according to Dr. John Gottman is to set limits while helping your child to problem solve.
-This should come naturally to any parent, as humans are drawn into the advice-giving stage of problem solving conversations.
-The conclusions that we have drawn in our own research mirror the findings of popular child psychologist and bestselling author Dr. Haim Ginott, whose communication system involves the following principles:
+Another step of Emotion Coaching is to set limits while helping your child to problem-solve.
+The conclusions drawn from Gottman research mirror the findings of popular child psychologist and bestselling author Dr. Haim Ginott, whose communication system involves the following principles:

 - Never deny or ignore a child’s feelings.